DennisKehrig/autoborg/README.md

 ### Perfection is irrelevant

-* Only tested on Windows XP SP3 with node.js 0.8.11
 * The compiled files are always in the same directory as the source files
 * Changes to files merged with `merge_and_minify_*` are not detected
 * No wildcards for directories